allegro/allegro.tech/_posts/2020-02-17-immutability-in-java.md

     // +constructor
 }
 ```
-We need to manually remember and make sure that every object any reference field points to inside such an immutable class is actually immutable too.
+We need to keep in mind and remember that every referenced object must be immutable too.
 If we added a field with a list in it, we would either need to use some `ImmutableList` as field type or ensure in constructor
 that provided list is copied to some immutable collection.
-An especially common mistake here is using and trusting [lombok](https://projectlombok.org/features/Value), as adding `@Value` to our class does not magically handle
+A common mistake here is using and trusting [lombok](https://projectlombok.org/features/Value).
+Adding `@Value` to our class does not magically handle
-this for us.
-This is similar to using Kotlin — if others might be using this code from Java, as even if Kotlin list appears immutable
+immutability of collections and other references for us.
+This is similar to using Kotlin, but mostly when using Kotlin code from Java.
-by default, it just compiler syntax sugar, and your `List` will get compiled to normal mutable Java list type,
+Because even if Kotlin list appears immutable it is just compiler syntax sugar, and your `List` will get compiled to normal mutable Java list type,
 and depending on how the list was created it might be mutable too.

 Some languages provide more interesting constructs, for example [D language](https://dlang.org/spec/const3.html):